Overview of Program

-This fellowship program functions in parallel with the existing EM residency program, as well as the fellowship programs in Critical Care Medicine, Emergency Medical Services and Clinical Ultrasound.
+This fellowship program functions under the Section of Global Health in parallel with the existing EM residency program, as well as the fellowship programs in Critical Care Medicine, Emergency Medical Services and Clinical Ultrasound.
 Both clinical and research projects with a focus in these areas are possible.

 The program has a strong focus on global health research, with opportunities to join existing projects or develop one’s own projects.
 Formal internal and external research training is part of the core curriculum.

 The global EM fellow will receive dedicated training in neglected tropical diseases, applied public health and disaster management by content matter experts at the university and through external courses.